ioBroker/ioBroker.iot/README.md

 `[GET]https://service.iobroker.in/v1/iotService?service=custom_<NAME>&key=<XXX>&user=<USER_EMAIL>&data=myString`

-If you set in the settings the field "White list for services" the name *custom_test*, and call with "custom_test" as the service name, the state **cloud.0.services.custom_test** will be set to *myString*.
+If you set in the settings the field teh "White list for services" the name `custom_test`, and call with "custom_test" as the service name, the state **cloud.0.services.custom_test** will be set to *myString*.

-You may write "*" in white list and all services will be allowed.
+You may write "*" in the white list and all services will be allowed.

-Here you can find instructions how to use it with [tasker](doc/tasker.md).
+Here you can find instructions on how to use it with [tasker](doc/tasker.md).

-IFTTT service is allowed only if IFTTT key is set.
+IFTTT service is allowed only if an IFTTT key is set.

 Reserved names are `ifttt`, `text2command`, `simpleApi`, `swagger`.
 These must be used without the `custom_` prefix.